Otokar Arma: Protection

 No details have been released on its ballistic protection, but since it is required to be amphibious, armouring is not expected to exceed STANAG 4569 Level II.
 425 mm ground clearance should help achieve mine protection to Level IIIB or higher.
-Arma's ballistic and anti-mine protection is provided by high hardness monocoque steel hull and all personnel is seated on anti-mine seats.
+Arma's ballistic and anti-mine protection is provided by high hardness monocoque steel hull and all personnel are seated on anti-mine seats.

 Propulsion

-The Arma 6x6 is motorized with a 450hp water-cooled turbo diesel capable of running on F-34 or F-54 fuel drives the wheels through an automatic gearbox and single-speed transfer box, giving it a top speed of 105km/h and a power/weight ratio of 24.3hp/tonne.
-This also powers the onboard 24V direct current DC electrical system, which incorporates two maintenance-free 125 Ah batteries and a 3.3kW converter.
-Arma's front two axles are steerable enabling it to make a turning radius of 7.85 m and the vehicle rides on independent hydropneumatic suspension, offering respectable off-road mobility and comfort.
+The Arma 6x6 is motorized with a 450 hp water-cooled turbo diesel capable of running on F-34 or F-54 fuel drives the wheels through an automatic gearbox and single-speeded transfer box, giving it a top speed of 105 km/h and a power/weight ratio of 24.3 hp/ton.
+This also powers the onboard 24V direct current DC electrical system, which incorporates two maintenance-free 125 Ah batteries and a 3.3 kW converter.
+Arma's front two axles are steerable enabling it to make a turning radius of 7.85 m and the vehicle rides on independent hydro-pneumatic suspension, offering respectable off-road mobility and comfort.
 It can negotiate 45-degree approach and departure angles leading onto 60 percent inclines and 30 percent side-slopes.
 It can also cross 1.2m-wide trenches and climb over 60 cm obstacles.